How truckers help keep all highway motorists safe

-Driving a commercial truck for a living can be a rewarding career that offers long-term stability and higher than average starting pay.
-But it is also a challenging job, which is why carriers are seeking professionally trained drivers for thousands of openings across the country.
+Commercial truck drivers have many responsibilities, including safely transporting their cargo to its point of delivery and keeping the surrounding motorists safe.
+Driving a commercial truck for a living can be a rewarding career that offers long-term stability and higher-than-average starting pay.
+But it is also a challenging job, which is why carriers seek professionally trained drivers for thousands of job openings across the country.